unitedoperations/UnitedOperationsFramework/.github/ISSUE_TEMPLATE/bug_report.md

 >#### Instructions
 >
 >With the exception of the instructions and naming convention, headers should be kept with the description changed to their respective function.
-Put "nil" if not applicable.
+No sections should be missing information, even if the info is minimal.
+If logs, mission files or steps are not included or added via edit, the bug report will be removed and you will be asked to re-introduce or edit the issue where upon the new issue will be addressed or the edited version re-opened.
 >
 >#### Naming Convention
 >